1983 Pacific typhoon season: Typhoon Orchid (Warling)

 A tropical disturbance organized into a tropical depression on November 14 over the open West Pacific.
 It tracked southwestward then westward, slowly organizing into a tropical storm on the 17th.
 Orchid's motion became erratic, and it drifted northward, always remaining within 850 nmi of Typhoon Percy, a slow-moving typhoon in the South China Sea.
 Orchid reached her peak of 145 mi/h winds on the 23rd, before vertical shear caused it to weaken.
 The storm turned southward, where it dissipated on the 27th.
 A total of 167 fatalities occurred when the Philippine vessel MV Dona Cassandra capsized due to high waves off the coast of Mindanao.
 A total of 219 people survived the shipwreck, including 98 that were rescued.
 In addition, 89 persons were injured, 18 at sea.
-At the time of the shipwreck, the boat had 387 passengers and 36 crew members.
+At the time of the shipwreck, the vessel had 387 passengers and 36 crew members.
 Onshore the Philippines, three people were killed and thousands were displaced.